Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology: Analytical results for sudden turn-on

-where we used the results from equations \eqref{SMeq:sudden_cdkck} and \eqref{SMeq:sudden_ckcmk}.
-To calculate $\mathcal{Q}_{1,2}(m)$, we change from the sums to integrals over $k$ and then from integration over $k$ to integration over the unit circle $|w|=1$.
+where we used the results from equations \eqref{eq:sudden_cdkck} and \eqref{eq:sudden_ckcmk}.
+To calculate $q_{1,2}(m)$, we change from the sums to integrals over $k$ and then from integration over $k$ to integration over the unit circle $|w|=1$.
 We choose $w=e^{ik}$ where the integrand contains $\exp(imk)$ and $w=e^{-ik}$ when the integrand contains $\exp(-imk)$; in the latter case the direction of going around the contour $|w|=1$ is changed to the opposite.
-After simple algebra, we obtain
+After simple algebra, we obtain, in the thermodynamic limit,